awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/input-parallelism.md

 In the following example, each source stream is first aggregated using [COUNT](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sql-reference-count.html) before being combined into a single in\-application stream called `in_application_stream001`\.
 Aggregating the source streams beforehand helps make sure that the combined in\-application stream can handle the traffic from multiple streams without being overloaded\.

 **Note**
-To run this example and get results from both in\-application input streams, you need to update both the number of shards in your source stream and the `InputParallelism` parameter in your application\.
+To run this example and get results from both in\-application input streams, update both the number of shards in your source stream and the `InputParallelism` parameter in your application\.

 ```
 CREATE OR REPLACE STREAM in_application_stream_001 (